sudhansu-s-rath/How-to-Keeling_UIUC-/README.md

 conda install jupyter
 conda install xarray
 </pre></code>

+Using a virtual environment when installing packages is often better because it allows you to manage your Python packages for different projects.
+For example, one of your projects may require a different verison of a library than another.
+You can find resources for doing so at https://ncar.github.io/esds/faq/#conda-environments

 Congrats!
 You know have python on keeling!
 In order to get it running each time you log in to keeling you will **need** to envoke bash.
 Do this by doing step 6 above.